 EVSE), range from stand-alone units that are open to all residents and guests if guests have access to the parking area served by EV chargers, to networked chargers with user ID and payment options.

 - Access control

 - Billing & fee options

 - Remote control & monitoring capabilities

-EV Chargers may be installed indoors or outdoors, and mounted to a wall, pole, ceiling or floor, and enclosed in a lockbox, depending on site-specific needs.
-We offer a wide array of charging options for residential and commercial charging.
+EV chargers may be installed indoors or outdoors, and mounted to a wall, pole, ceiling or floor, and enclosed in a lockbox, depending on site-specific needs.
+We offer a wide array of charging options for commercial and residential charging.

 3. List Needs And Challenges